THIS IS YOUR GRANDMOTHER’S KITCHEN

 Historic Cooking from The Virginia House-wife: 1824 recipes for the modern cook

-We will cook seasonal recipe/s while learning of the lives of the antebellum cooks (slave and free), the technology of cookery in the early 19th century, ingredients of the era, and styles of presentation.
+We will cook seasonal recipe/s while learning of the lives of the antebellum cooks (slave and free), the duties of mistresses of antebellum households, the technology of cookery in the early 19th century, ingredients of the era, and styles of presentation.

 Southern Foodways: A Journey: